 The Library's collection of reference books from the Oxford University Press.
 Emphasizes the arts and humanities, including painting, sculpture, theatre, music, dance, language, and history.
 Search many books at once, or search them individually.
 NOTE: look for cover images in your search results.
 Those are our reference books.
 The "Overview Pages" sometimes link back to sources beyond our collection.
 If you see a dollar sign or a lock symbol on an Overview Page, it means the source is NOT accessible.

 Flagship database from the National Library of Medicine for researchers, health professionals, and students.
 "Comprises more than 22 million citations for biomedical literature from MEDLINE, life science journals, and online books.
 Citations may include links to full-text content from PubMed Central and publisher web sites."
-If there is not a link to free full-text for the article you need, we might be able to obtain it for you on interlibrary loan.
-This is not your first stop for basic information; if you need a basic overview, try the HWRC or Medlineplus.
+If there is not a link to free full-text for the article you need, we can probably obtain it for you on interlibrary loan.
+This is not your first stop for basic information; if you need a basic overview, try the Health and Wellness Resource Center or Medlineplus.

 Note: when searching remotely, scroll to the bottom of the "Terms and Conditions" screen and accept the terms to continue to the barcode authentication page.
 A directory database with many uses, including marketing, job searching, and travel planning.
 Do a simple search for a business or residence by name, or use custom searches to find, for example, all the yarn shops in Vermont or all the nonprofits within 10 miles of zip code 05301.
 Search for companies in your field of interest with a specific sales volume or number of employees, and then find name and gender of key contacts at those businesses.
 Custom features can be tricky to use, so don't hesitate to contact reference for pointers.